Battle of Beverwijk: The death of Carlo Picornie and the aftermath

 During the scuffle, one of the Ajax hooligans, Carlo Picornie, was killed.
 He was one of the more long-term members within the hard core of the F-Side.
 He died due to 3 knife stabs which filled his lungs.
-One member of S.C.F. was convicted due to Carlo Picornie's death, namely 21-year-old Leonardo Pansier, who was given an unconditional prison sentence of 5-years.
+One member of S.C.F. was convicted due to Carlo Picornie's death, namely 21-year-old Leonardo Pansier, who was given an unconditional prison sentence of 5 years.
 During the procedure, following the murder of Carlo Picornie, Leonardo Pansier was also found guilty of attempted murder on H. Joos, another Ajax hooligan.
 Joos was also present in the violent attack in Beverwijk and was seriously injured here as well.
 Feyenoord hooligan Marco P. and 25-year-old hooligan Daniël C. were sentenced to four years in prison.
 Daniël C. was convicted because he stabbed H. Joos with a knife, and likely was involved in the death of Carlo Picornie.
 Charged with attempted murder, Marco P. was also charged with the same sentence for his involvement in the murder of Carlo Picornie.
-Feyenoord hooligan Vincent M. was also convicted in the abuse of H. Joos, having beaten him with a bat.
+Feyenoord hooligan Vincent M. was also convicted in the attack on H. Joos, having beaten him with a bat.
 Although he claimed to have not hit hard with the bat, he too was convicted of attempted murder, as well as having raised suspicion regarding his involvement with the murder of Carlo Picornie.
 Leonardo Pansier was the only participant to have continuously denied involvement in the murder of Picornie.

 In 2009, Leonardo Pansier was invited as a guest on the TV show Sophie op 3 of BNN where he revealed that he felt betrayed by members of his own hooligan group.
 The stories that made the rounds regarding several people who were involved in those incidents during the court process failed to include those who executed the final blow.
 Claiming that those who actually killed him were never caught.
 But the fact of the matter is that more Feyenoord hooligans made accusative recounts towards Leonardo Pansier in their statements, which ultimately led to the conviction of Leonardo Pansier in the case.
 Multiple witnesses at the scene had reported to have seen Leonardo enraged with a bicycle lock beating on Carlo's head.
 Furthermore, the videotape of the A9 motorway security cameras had captured the act on camera.
 However the footage from the camera was deemed as insufficient because it was of poor quality and did not capture a lot of what had actually happened along the motorway.